Solo (Frank Ocean song)

 "Solo" is a song by American R&B singer Frank Ocean, released as a part of his 2016 studio album Blonde.
 Ocean wrote the song with frequent collaborator Malay Ho, and produced it with English musician James Blake.
 The song features additional vocals by American singer Jazmine Sullivan, who previously appeared on Ocean's visual album Endless.
 The track charted at number 96 on the Billboard Hot 100 chart, despite not being released as a single.

 Background

 "Solo" features additional vocals by American singer Jazmine Sullivan, who provided vocals for four tracks on Endless: "Hublots", "Alabama", "Wither" and "Rushes".

 Composition and lyrics

 "Solo" is an alternative R&B song that features church organs played by James Blake.
-The key signature is 3 flats and is played in the key of E♭ major.
+The song is in the key of E♭ major.
 Ocean sings in falsetto.
 The track addresses the pain of living a solo life through a coming of age perspective while maintaining an upbeat sound.
 The title is a double entendre.
 It can be interpreted as 'solo' as in alone or 'so low' as in feeling sad.
 Similar to Ocean's song Novacane, the title word "Solo" is sung receptively.
 Katharine Gardias of California Polytechnic State University interprets this as a way "to emphasize its meaning".